CaptainCodeman/svelte-api-keys/README.md

 }
 ```

-Finally, should you need them for whatever reason, the `.approve(limit)` method returns details about the result of the call (which are also set as HTTP Response headers)
+Finally, should you need them for whatever reason, the `.limit(rate)` method returns details about the result of the call (which are also set as HTTP Response headers)

 ## TODO

 Possible enhancements:

-* Warn if an endpoint fails to call `.approve(limit)`, at least after any other api methods
+* Warn if an endpoint fails to call `.limit(rate)`, at least after any other api methods
 * Provide a ready-to-go UI for managing keys